Timothy-itayi/Timothy-itayi.github.io/README.md

 ### Hi there 👋

+Welcome to my foundations blog for Dev Acadmey I made ust basic HTML and tailwind with a dash of javascript for nav functionality heheh.

+The server is run using node.js

+To run server please run the command node server.js

+if the server is in use please run this command : npx kill-port 3000 *or whatever port you are running*

 <!--
 **Timothy-itayi/Timothy-itayi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.